Monthly Tech-Tip from Tony Hansen SignUp

 Vanderbilt Minerals describes Veegum T as "Magnesium Aluminum Silicate, water-washed white-firing smectite clay, is used as a suspending agent for glazes, as a plasticizing agent for nonplastic formulations such as high alumina, zirconia and porcelain bodies, and as a nonmigrating binder in extruded bodies."
 They do not provide a chemistry, but usually, percentages used in recipes are very small anyway.
 When the term "Veegum" is used in ceramics it generally refers to Veegum T.

 On this site we often refer to Veegum in a general sense, meaning that other highly refined bentonite, smectites, hectorites, attapulgites, etc. might also be suitable in your application.
-Veegum is the one we have experience with.
+Veegum is the one we have most experience with.
+It has an unfortunately name, it is not a gum, that is, a hardening agent.
+It is a gelling agent.

 Veegum, or VeeGum T (or VGT) is not a 'gum', rather it is a refined fine particle mineral called 'smectite' (bentonite and hectorite are members of the smectite group, smectite is CAS 12199-37-0, bentonite is CAS 1302-78-9).
 It is a complex colloidal and extremely plastic and sticky magnesium aluminum silicate (CAS 1327-43-1).
 It is an off-white insoluble flaky consistency and swells to many times its original volume when added to water.
 Its aqueous dispersions are thus high viscosity thixotropic gels at low solids.
 A potter encounters this phenomenon when employing significant percentages of VGT in glazes and porcelain bodies (e.g. more than 2%), finding that much more water is needed to produce a pourable suspension (meaning the low specific gravity suspensions can be thickened).
 Veegum is not subject to attack by microorganisms.
 Various grades are classified according to viscosity and ratio of aluminum to magnesium content.